JetBrains/resharper-unity/unity/EditorPlugin/README.md

 The first version of the plugin, which supports Unity 4.7.2f1 and above (although Rider really only aims to support Unity 5+).
 It is (optionally) installed into the `Assets` folder by Rider when opening a Unity project in Unity 5.5 or below.
 It is compiled against Unity 4.7.2f1 references.

 The `EditorPlugin.csproj` project defines the `UNITY_4_7` compilation symbol.

-### `EditorPlugin.5.5.0f3.csproj`

-The output of this project isn't used, and is only compiled to ensure compatibility with Unity 5.5.
-It is probably no longer required.

 ### `JetBrains.Rider.Unity.Editor.Plugin.Unity56.Repacked.dll`